 It was in the midst of this that I took a further step in my journey.

 When I had left Adventism, I rejoiced in the freedom of the Gospel.
 I thought the Gospel alone was enough for the Church to proclaim—the Law was done away with, I was convinced.
 But as a young Lutheran pastor I was not prepared for how some would interpret this.
 A new Lutheran church was formed about a year before my ordination, the Evangelical Lutheran Church in America.
-Many of us feared it would be just another liberal Protestant denomination, taking neither Scripture nor Lutheran teaching seriously, and so it proved to be.
-Within two years it was talking about the possibility of ordaining practicing homosexuals to the ministry and of marrying homosexual couples.
-[I was shocked by the reasoning in a document the church headquarters issued and asked us all to study, Human Sexuality and the Christian Faith.
+Many of us feared it would be just another liberal Protestant denomination, taking neither Scripture nor Lutheran teaching seriously.
+Within two years inexperienced staffers at the new church’s headquarters decided the first thing to spend time and energy on was to revise sexual norms [They issued a “study document” and asked the whole church to review it, Human Sexuality and the Christian Faith.
 I wrote a critique of it for the magazine, Lutheran Forum.]
+It was extreme.
 It said we couldn’t be bound by the Law of the Old Testament.
 It said we couldn’t be bound even by the commands of the apostles in the New.
 It said we shouldn’t pay attention to the teaching of the Christian Church through history: “Love is all you need.”
-[Not all in the ELCA accepted this extreme reasoning; the ELCA modified their arguments in future publications, of course, not even those who believed in expanding the church’s ministry to gays and lesbians.]

 I had left Adventism to enjoy what I thought to be the freedom of the Gospel.
 But in the name of the Gospel’s freedom, some were suggesting we no longer needed to pay attention to very clear commands of God.
 I was confused.
 Where was I to go?
 Where to find a clear sense of Christian morality?
 Where to find a Church that was consistent through the ages?
 Where to find a Church that spoke with authority?
 Did the Reformation intend to start a new church?
 Hadn’t we resolved the issues that provoked the split?
 Shouldn’t we seek unity?